 - There is no cure for asthma, but it can be managed so you live a normal, healthy life.

-When you breathe in a trigger, the insides of your airways swell even more.
+During an asthma flare-up, the insides of your airways swell even more and can produce extra mucus.
 This narrows the space for the air to move in and out of the lungs.
 The muscles that wrap around your airways also can tighten, making breathing even harder.
-When that happens, it's called an asthma flare-up, asthma episode or asthma "attack."
+When that happens, it is called an asthma flare-up, asthma episode or asthma "attack."

 Asthma can start at any age.
-Sometimes, people have asthma when they are very young and as their lungs develop, the symptoms go away, but it's possible that it will come back later in life.
+Sometimes, people have asthma when they are very young and as their lungs develop, the symptoms go away, but it is possible that it will come back later in life.
 Sometimes people get asthma for the first time when they are older.

 Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.